 A spice is a bark, root, flavoring agent, seed, fruit, and other plant products that enhance the aroma and taste of the food.
 India is often called ‘The Land of Spices.’
 The history of spices dates back to the Indus Valley civilization 4000 years ago.
 Spices were among the few grounds for outsiders to conquer India.
 Most spices in India are used in powder or seed form.
 Some popular spice yields in India are Turmeric, Cardamom, White Pepper, Black Pepper, Clove, and Cumin.
 Spices from India are still in high demand in the international market.
 Punjab, Kerala, Gujarat, and some north-eastern states of India are the most popular for the cultivation of spices.
 Top Importers of spices are the USA, Hong Kong, Vietnam, China, UK, Bangladesh, Thailand, Malaysia, Sri-Lanka, and UAE.
 In the fiscal year 2019, the export values of spice sum up to 231 million Rupees.
 The annual turnover of spice in India increases by 40,000 crores.
 The expansion of the spice business is a 7% gain in volume, 8% gain in currency.

-The method of agricultural production that includes a high-level of biodiversity with Environmental preservation practices coupled with animal welfare is called Organic Farming.
-Organic products are always in demand due to sustainable development and fertilizer-free products.
+The method of agricultural production that includes a high level of biodiversity with Environmental preservation practices coupled with animal welfare is called Organic Farming.
+Organic products (Pulses) are always in demand due to sustainable development and fertilizer-free products.

-Basmati Rice is one of the most demanded ingredients of the world.
-It is an indispensible staple diet.
+Basmati Rice is one of the most demanded ingredients in the world.
+It is an indispensable staple diet.
 As India is the world’s largest producer of quality basmati and non-basmati rice, a huge amount of rice is exported to the world annually.
-A large portion of the rice export by India contributes to world economy.
-The delicacy and aroma of Basmati rice hypnotizes people, thus adding more rice loving people to its forte.
+A large portion of the rice export by India contributes to the world economy.
+The delicacy and aroma of Basmati rice hypnotize people, thus adding more rice-loving people to its forte.
 It has an average length of 7.5mm to 8.8mm with a potential to expand twice its kernel size after cooking.

-IR64 is renowned in the global market for the high yields.
-The rice has been grown and introduced by the International Rice Research Institute of Philippines.
-It is an indispensible staple diet ranging from Gulf Biryani to Awadhi Tehri(Indian Fried Rice).
+IR 64 Parboiled Rice is renowned in the global market for its high yields.
+The rice has been grown and introduced by the International Rice Research Institute of the Philippines.
+It is an indispensable staple diet ranging from Gulf Biryani to Awadhi Tehri(Indian Fried Rice).

-The worldwide spread of Covid-19 has achieved a phenomenal stop to action in every single significant economy, mostly the import/export in covid times.
+The worldwide spread of Covid-19 has achieved a phenomenal stop to the action in every single significant economy, mostly the import/export in covid-times.
 WTO has figured worldwide exchange volumes to drop forcefully by 13-32%, which has not been seen before in the cutting edge time.
-The circumstances are so fluid that to put a number to development projections for 2020-21 isn’t possible with the current scenario.
+The circumstances are so fluid that to put a number to develop projections for 2020-21 isn’t possible with the current scenario.